ITMK/MT_Teaching/README.md

 Initially, four notebooks are provided in this repository, two notebooks concerned with calculating string-based and word embedding-based MT quality scores and two notebooks for exploring word embeddings in the context of neural machine translation.
 In the future, further notebooks will be added to the repository.

 ## Links to the Colab versions of the notebooks
-In order to run the notebooks in Colab, a Google account is required.
+In order to run the notebooks in Colaboratory, a Google account is required.
 Also, the housekeeping steps at the beginning of the notebooks have to be run.

 - [Understanding Word Embeddings for NMT – Fundamentals](https://colab.research.google.com/drive/1UUteTlvULD8mSh94Hd6pmL5OudP8l9bc?usp=sharing)
 - [Understanding Word Embeddings for NMT - Exploring the Google News Model](https://colab.research.google.com/drive/1lpWc88AKJhFi8fVvbB6Lhtq8i_EtCjhY?usp=sharing)